mikamiy/liver-brain-gut-neural-arc/README.md

 ## Requirement
 ### Data
-The data used in this study comes from GEO (the accession number TBD).
+The data used in this study comes from GSE140952.

 ### Software
 kallisto v0.44.0 	https://pachterlab.github.io/kallisto/